 The 4 Different Color Schemes in RED

-In addition to the Blue-Navy color scheme (used on this site), there are Green-Navy, Navy-Red and Red-Purple options which you can preview in the slideshow below.
+In addition to the Blue-Navy color scheme (used on this site), there are Green-Navy, Navy-Red and Red-Navy options which you can preview in the slideshow below.